 Please answer the project post-mortem questions before the post-mortem meeting with your instructor.
 These questions will be similar to the presentation questions, but we will dig deeper into your code.

 Code splitting allows us to have multiple pages that each load separate React bundles.
-To keep our apps simple, RA recommends creating a single page application for Project 4, but if you feel strongly about having multiple pages, each of which load a separate React bundle, feel free to try out code splitting.
+To keep our apps simple, Rocket recommends creating a single page application for Project 4, but if you feel strongly about having multiple pages, each of which load a separate React bundle, feel free to try out code splitting.

 Setting a Path to Public Resources in Webpack Config